moehriegitt/vastringify/README.md

  - `k` selects Bourne or Korn shell quotation.
 There is a separate section below to explain this.

+Note that most of the usual length specifiers (`l`, `ll`, etc.) known from C make no sense and are not recognised (nor ignored), because type casting control in varargs is not needed here due to the type-safety.

 The following conversion letters are recognised: